 Dipl.-Ing.
 Michael Sailer

-- DISCUSSION PAPER of 29.10.2015 - Discussion paper on the prolonged storage of spent fuel and other heat-generating radioactive waste (in German)
+- RECOMMENDATION of 10.12.2015 - Guideline on the safe operation of a disposal facility especially for heat-generating radioactive waste (in German)

 Frequently Asked Questions (FAQ)

 ESK members are appointed by the BMUB.
 The ESK is a pluralistic body, which means that its members represent a large bandwidth of opinions in the area of nuclear waste management in order to ensure that the advice given to the BMU is based on expert knowledge as well as being comprehensive and objective.
 In their discussions, the members of the ESK respect differing expert views.